Admin handbook

-PlaceCal Administrators (Admins) are the people who physically update the events listings and other information in PlaceCal.
-They might also be responsible for other tasks like running the reception desk or answering phone calls.
+PlaceCal Administrators (Admins) are the people who physically update the events listings and other information for their organisation in PlaceCal.
+They might also be responsible for other tasks in their organisation, like running the reception desk or answering phone calls.

 This guide takes you through the steps of creating and adding a calendar to PlaceCal.